radius-project/radius/docs/content/components/dapr-components/dapr-pubsub/dapr-pubsub-servicebus/index.md

 - A subscriber written in Node.js
 - A Dapr PubSub component that uses Azure Service Bus

-You can find the source code for the sender and receiver applications on GitHub [here](https://github.com/Azure/radius/tree/main/docs/content/components/dapr-components/dapr-pubsub/dapr-pubsub-servicebus/code).

 #### Subscriber application

 The subscriber application listens to a pubsub component named "pubsub" and an Azure ServiceBus topic named "TOPIC_A" and prints out the messages received.
 If you wish to modify the application code, you can do so and create a new image as follows:-